Yasmani Grandal Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Yasmani Grandal (.258 on-base percentage in past 10 games, 63 points below season-long percentage), battle starting pitcher Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+The Chicago White Sox and Yasmani Grandal (.290 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Angels.
+He had a hitless showing in his last game (0-for-4) against the Athletics.

 Yasmani Grandal Game Info & Props vs. the Athletics